weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 is the desired conclusion.
 178 PRINCIPLES OF MATHEMATICAL ANALYSIS

 Thus we have to prove that 4 is open.
-If x, € 4, Theorem 8.4 shows that
+If x,  \in  4, Theorem 8.4 shows that

 a) fe) =F dix =x (x= xo <R= |x).